content-left-bg.png

 Year 11 Courses and Pre requisites

-To Study Year 11 Music - C or better in Year 10 English; C or better in Year 10 Music
+To Study Year 11 Music - C or above in Year 10 English; C or above in Year 10 Music

 Extra-Curricular Opportunities